Disability Support for Students

 Disability Discrimination Complaints by Students, Employees and Third Parties

-Equity and Access Services reviews reports of discrimination based on disability submitted by students, employees, and third parties to determine whether the complainant was subject to discrimination as prohibited by the university’s Preventing and Responding to Discrimination Policy, consistent with Sections 503 and 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended.
+Equity and Access Services reviews reports of discrimination based on disability submitted by students, employees, and third parties to determine whether the complainant was subject to discrimination as prohibited by the university’s Preventing and Responding to Discrimination policy, consistent with Sections 503 and 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended.

 EAS receives reports by the Equal Opportunity Incident Reporting Form.
 While the online reporting form is the most efficient way to communicate relevant information, EAS will also receive complaints by email to equity@vcu.edu, by phone at (804) 828-1347, or in-person by scheduled appointment.
-EAS follows the complaint resolution procedures and timeframes consistent with the Policy.
+EAS follows the complaint resolution procedures and timeframes consistent with the policy.

 Students should familiarize themselves with their rights and responsibilities when seeking accommodations.
 The following list briefly outlines student responsibilities.